-About the Residency Program
+About the Sports PT Residency Program

-Our Sports Physical Therapy Residency Program is ideal for licensed physical therapists who are motivated to achieve a higher level of training and expertise.
+Our residency program is ideal for licensed physical therapists who are motivated to achieve a higher level of training and expertise.
 As a resident, you’ll receive a clinical and didactic experience that will significantly advance your skill and knowledge in the delivery of sports physical therapy and prepare you for future fellowship opportunities.

-During the Residency Program, you’ll learn from clinical experts with advanced credentials and residency experience.
+During the program, you’ll learn from clinical experts with advanced credentials and residency experience.
 You’ll provide patient care under the guidance of accomplished mentors and participate in a comprehensive educational curriculum to address all elements of the description of sports physical therapy practice.
-At the end of the Residency Program, your clinical skills and problem-solving ability will put you on the leading edge of our profession, and will enable you to be a resource for developing clinical excellence for both students and licensed physical therapists.
+At the end of the residency, your clinical skills and problem-solving ability will put you on the leading edge of our profession, and will enable you to be a resource for developing clinical excellence for both students and licensed physical therapists.

-The Residency Program runs over a 15-month employment period.
-The resident sees patients in the faculty’s satellite sports medicine center and works under the supervision of sports and orthopedic certified specialist mentors.
+The residency program runs over a one-year employment period.
+The resident sees patients in the faculty’s satellite sports medicine center and works under the supervision of sports and orthopaedic certified specialist mentors.

 The resident will be expected to develop a case report suitable for publication and/or conduct a research project that culminates in a poster and/or platform presentation at a national or state meeting.
-It is also expected that the resident will sit for the American Board of Physical Therapy Specialty’s sports clinical specialist (SCS) certification exam within one year of the Residency Program’s completion.
+It is also expected that the resident will sit for the American Board of Physical Therapy Specialty’s sports clinical specialist (SCS) certification exam within one year of the residency program’s completion.

-Upon completion of the Program, the resident will be fully prepared to sit for their SCS specialty examination (required expectation) and/or continue their training with a fellowship in a specific area of sports physical therapy practice.
-The training features four in-depth modules to strengthen your knowledge and skills in sports physical therapy.
+Upon completion of the program, the Resident will be fully prepared to sit for their SCS specialty examination (required expectation) and/or continue their training with a fellowship in a specific area of sports physical therapy practice.
+The residency training features four in-depth modules to strengthen your knowledge and skills in sports physical therapy.